Kerry Way: Everything About Ireland's Finest Walk

 Distance: How Long is The Kerry Way?

-The Kerry Way is a circular walk and starts and ends in Killarney.
+The Kerry Way is a circular trail and starts and ends in Killarney.
 The trail is 214 kilometers long, which is equal to 133 miles, and is divided into 9 stages.
-On the way, the route guides you past mountains, valleys, lakes, old forests, sandy beaches, and archaeological remains.
+Along the way, the route takes hikers through mountains, valleys, lakes, old forests, sandy beaches, and archaeological remains.

 Kerry Way: Weather and Best Season

 You can walk the Kerry Way all year round.
-The popular season is between March and October, May being the most recommended month.
+The most popular season is March to October.
+May being the most recommended month.
 What you should know is that the weather conditions are frequently wet and windy, regardless of the season that you choose, so pack the necessary wet/warm weather gear and always have an extra, dry pair of shoes to wear at the end of the day.
 A good rain jacket and overtrousers will be your best allies.

 The Kerry Way Map and Navigation